EutechCybernetic/lucy-pro-documentation/ui.md

 To bind data to a list ui element, specify the datasource property of the ui element.

 ### Determining how each item in the list should look
-To design how each item in the results should look, drag ui elements into the content area of the [celllist-widget](celllist-widget) or [repeater-widget](repeater-widget)
+To design how each item in the results should look, drag ui elements into the content area of the [Search Results](uiref.rst#celllist-widget) or [repeater-widget](repeater-widget)

 <figure><img src=' images/uilists.png'></figure>

 Items in the content area get repeated for each row in the [result set](dt-results).
-To bind data to these items use the code/row variable in your [iviva Expression](ice).
+To bind data to these items use the `row` variable in your [iviva Expression](ice).

-For example, if you specify code/#{row.Name}  as the Text property of a label in the content area, then for every row in the result, the code/Name  field will be bound to that label.
+For example, if you specify `#{row.Name}`  as the Text property of a label in the content area, then for every row in the result, the `Name`  field will be bound to that label.

 {% hint type="note" %}
-    If you bind data by dragging items from the [Data Source Explorer](datasourceexplorer) they will automatically use the code/row variable if they are bound inside the content area of a list ui element. {% endhint %}
+    If you bind data by dragging items from the [Data Source Explorer](datasourceexplorer) they will automatically use the `row` variable if they are bound inside the content area of a list ui element. {% endhint %}

 <a name='pagination'></a>

 ### Pagination in data sources
-For data sources to work with [celllist-widget](celllist-widget) ui elements, they must support pagination.
+For data sources to work with [Search Results](uiref.rst#celllist-widget) ui elements, they must support pagination.
 By default, all datasources you define in the Data Source Designer support pagination.
 However, if your data source is a model action, then you need to take extra steps to support pagination.